ashley-eitmontas/PUBHLTH-5015-SDOH-Final-Project/README.md

 ## Project Overview:

-This repository contains the final project for PUBHLTH 5015 (Dr. Rempala).\
+This repository contains the final project for PUBHLTH 5015 (Dr. Rempala).

 Our analysis explores the relationship between social determinants of health (SDOH) such as insurance coverage, median household income, educational attainment, poverty rates, and unemployment rates and asthma prevalence outcomes.
 Using public health datasets, we analyze disparities, visualize geographic patterns, and interpret findings in the context of community health.
 The goal is to demonstrate how data analysis can inform public health policy and community interventions.

 ## Repository Structure:

--   `data/` → Raw and cleaned datasets used in the analysis.
+-   `data/` → Raw datasets used in the analysis.
 -   `scripts/` → R scripts for data cleaning, modeling, and visualization.
 -   `results/` → Output files (e.g., regression results, CSVs).
 -   `figs/` → Figures and maps generated during analysis.